 - Postgres – Indexes

 Sometimes default CSV export settings don’t cut it — especially when your data and/or process requires a different delimiter.
 We want to make your job easier, which is why we’ve added a new Export configurator which lets you specify your header preferences, data delimiter, and quote character to use when exporting results.
-Keep in mind that Coginiti Premium also supports Excel export.
+Keep in mind that Coginiti Team also supports Excel export.

 Over 15+ bug fixes and application performance improvements.